Borderlands (series): Setting

 The games in Borderlands primarily take place on the planet Pandora.
 Pandora is believed to be rich with mineral wealth, leading several interstellar megacorporations to send colony ships there to capitalize on it, but once they arrive, they find little of value outside of undecipherable alien artifacts from a long-extinct race known as the Eridians, and numerous native lifeforms make it too dangerous to colonize.
 Many of the corporations abandon the planet, leaving behind their workforce, former prisoners coerced into employment, who take over much of the planet as bandits and raiders.
 However, a study of the alien artifacts leads to the discovery of mythical Eridian Vaults filled with untold treasure and wealth, which are guarded by extremely powerful and ancient monsters.
 Corporations and military forces return to the planet, along with a number of Vault Hunters who seek to find the Vaults themselves.
-The settings are expanded to include the moon of Pandora in Borderlands: The Pre-sequel, and other planets in Borderlands 3 where further Eridian Vaults have been found.
+The settings are expanded to include the moon of Elpis in Borderlands: The Pre-sequel, and other planets in Borderlands 3 where further Eridian Vaults have been found.